-5 Stuart Munro-Hay, Catalogue of the Aksumite Coins (1999), 27-30.
-Textual sources are admirably assembled in Fontes Historiae Nubiorum III: From the First to the Sixth century AD, ed.
-Tormod Eide, Tomas Hägg, Richard H. Pierce, and László Török (Bergen, 1998).
-For the collapse of the Meroitic'kingdom in Nubia, see William Y. Adams, Nubia: Corridor to Africa (Princeton, 1977, reprinted 1984), 382-90.
-For the rise of Ethiopia, A.H.M.
-Jones and Elizabeth Monroe, A History of Ethiopia (Oxford, 1935, under the title A History of Abyssinia, often reprinted) is still serviceable.
-So is Edward Ullendorff, Ethiopia and the Bible, The Schweich Lectures of the British Academy (London, 1968).
+5 Munro-Hay, Catalogue, 27-30.
+Textual sources are admirably assembled in T. Eide, et al., eds., Fontes Historiae Nubiorum III: From the First to the Sixth century AD (Bergen: University of Bergen, 1998).
+For the collapse of the Meroitic kingdom in Nubia, see William Y. Adams, Nubia.
+Corridor to Africa (Princeton: Penguin and Princeton, 1977, repr.
+1984), 382-90.
+For the rise of Ethiopia, A. H. M. Jones and Elizabeth Monroe, A History of Ethiopia (Oxford: Clarendon Press, 1935; original title A History of Abyssinia) is still serviceable, as is Edward Ullendorff, Ethiopia and the Bible, The Schweich Lectures of the British Academy (London: Press, 1968).